 Karen was selected as the Parliamentary Spokesman for the Staffordshire Moorlands constituency in July 2006.
 Karen was born in Staffordshire Moorlands and spent her early years living in Cheddleton.
 She moved to Buxton, in the neighbouring county of Derbyshire, when her parents took over a pub in the town.
 She attended the local state comprehensive school, Buxton Girls School, before going on to study Mathematics at Imperial College in London.

-After university, Karen trained as a Chartered Accountant and Chartered Tax Adviser.
+After university, Karen qualified as a Chartered Accountant and Chartered Tax Adviser.
 She has advised numerous different businesses, from multi-nationals to local farms.
-Karen is married to Neil, a transport consultant and they have two sons, Matthew and Thomas.
+Karen lives in Leek and is married with two sons.

 When she is not campaigning, looking after her children or working, Karen enjoys experimenting with new recipes and reading, particularly detective fiction and Tudor history.